makeabledk/laravel-cloud-images/readme.md

 Checkout our [makeabledk/appengine-php-imageserver](https://github.com/makeabledk/appengine-php-imageserver) repository for more information on available parameters.

-## Extended usage (recommended)
+## Media Library usage (recommended)

-While uploading and serving images is all well and good, you will likely need to store the references in your database and attach them to some existing models.
+For the examples so far there has been no need to publish any migrations.
+You are completely free to only use this package for uploading and retrieving image files from Google.

-You will need to save both the URL as well as the bucket-path in case you ever want to delete them.
+However, while uploading and serving images is all well and good, you will likely need to store the references in your database and attach them to some existing models.

-This package provides an easy and opinionated way of doing that.
+This package will likely provide you with most of the functionality you'll ever need for dealing with images in your application.

 ### Extended installation